ihrz/ihrz/README.md

 ## Origin

-The bot was primarily developed by Kisakay and was first released in **September 2020** using `discord.js` v12 and now uses `pwss`, yeah !
+The bot was primarily developed by Kisakay and was first released in **September 2020** using `discord.js` v12 and now uses `discord.js` latest version, yeah !
 Now, It has a strong architecture with separated modules, each with their own owner directory.

 ## Is it Free ?